Greenlandicsmiley/dhcpDialog/README.md

 **Currently working on**: Making the script more readable and better.
 Update from the interface on different distros (you can already add that yourself).
+To do: remove time-servers option, because I found out it's obsolete.

 **Why would anyone need/use this?**